 In addition, the Washington State Department of Labor and Industries (L&I) also requires that employees be notified in writing within one business day if someone they had close contact with tests positive for COVID-19 (without disclosing the person’s identity.
 COVID-19 outbreaks of 10 or more employees at workplaces or worksites with more than 50 employees must be reported to L&I within 24 hours.

 Similarly, employers, according to the governor’s Safe Start-Stay Healthy Proclamation 20-25.7 and associated guidance, are required to cooperate with public health authorities in the investigation of cases, suspected cases, outbreaks and suspected outbreaks of COVID-19.
 Employers are also asked to cooperate with the implementation of infection control measures, such as isolation and quarantine and environmental cleaning, and comply with all public health authority orders and directives.

 How to Contact Us or Report a Case

 If you have questions about COVID-19 or need to report possible or confirmed cases, contact the SRHD Living Environment Program at email@example.com (preferable) or call 509.324.1560 ext.
 4.

 For employers and employees, knowing when it’s safe to return to work after having COVID-19 can be difficult.
 Spokane Regional Health District has developed guidance for non-healthcare personnel to help employers and employees make informed decisions about testing, quarantine or isolation, and when it’s appropriate to return to work.

 This guidance includes three COVID-19 workplace scenarios for the following situations:

-- An employee has tested positive.
+- An employee has tested positive, regardless of vaccination status.

 - An employee suspects they may have COVID-19 or were exposed through close contact with someone with confirmed COVID-19.
 See the Contact Tracing FAQ to learn more about close contacts.